-12. EFFICIENCY TARGETS
+9. EFFICIENCY TARGETS

-- 12.1 The projected budgets recognise an increasingly challenging and uncertain position through the five year period of our financial strategy.
-A key factor is that the Local Government Finance Act 2012 and future finance reviews demand a significant transformation in the way public services are both paid for and provided, with an emphasis on business and housing growth to both improve economic development and maximise funding to the Council to help offset ongoing reductions in overall resources. - 12.2 Based upon current budget assumptions the value of efficiency savings required to set a balanced budget for the next five years are as follows:
+- 9.1 The projected budgets recognise an increasingly challenging and uncertain position through the five year period of our financial strategy.
+The current financial environment requires a significant transformation in the way public services are both paid for and provided, with an emphasis on business and housing growth to both improve economic development and maximise funding to the Council to help offset ongoing reductions in overall resources.
+The Councils new partnership and the outsourced services within its TECKAL company PSPS Ltd provide significant opportunity to drive savings, efficiencies, transformation and improvement across the 3 Councils. - 9.2 Based upon current budget assumptions the value of efficiency savings required to set a balanced budget for the next five years are as follows: